 Goldendoodles are one of the cutest and most adorable dogs on the planet with their curls and teddy bear faces.
 To get your Goldendoodle to peak cuteness, you’re going to have to groom your Dood’s hair, i.e., daily brushing and regular haircuts.
 If you don’t practice regular grooming, your Goldendoodle’s hair will get matted, and you’ll have to shave it all off.
 Goldendoodle hair mats because they don’t shed much due to the curly coats and hypoallergenic features they inherit from the Standard Poodle.
 Thus, we are here today to show you the best types of Goldendoodle haircuts— including the best Goldendoodle summer haircuts!

 If you’re considering cutting your own Goldendoodles hair instead of taking it to the groomer, we highly recommend our article: Shaving a Goldendoodle.
-There’s also an article on the Best Dog Clippers for Matted Hair as a reference.

 We created a video for you on all the different types of Goldendoodle haircuts.
 Watch it below!